mlandis/phyddle/docs/source/pipeline.rst

 Parameter point estimates use a loss function (e.g. ``loss`` set to ``'mse'``;
 Tensorflow-supported string or function) while lower/upper quantile estimates use a pinball loss function (hard-coded).
+Each categorical parameter is trained using a separate cross-entropy loss function.

 Calibrated prediction intervals (CPIs) are estimated using the conformalized quantile regression technique of Romano et al. (2019).
-CPIs target a particular estimation interval, e.g. set ``cpi_coverage`` to ``0.95`` so 95% of test estimations are expected contain the true simulating value.
+CPIs target a particular estimation interval, e.g. set ``cpi_coverage`` to ``0.80`` so 80% of test estimations are expected contain the true simulating value.
 More accurate CPIs can be obtained using two-sided conformalized quantile regression by setting ``cpi_asymmetric`` to ``True``, though this often requires larger numbers of calibration examples, determined through